-Some of the things that make this hose even better is dirt, driveways and any other hard surfaces.
-All of these things begin to remove the initial stickiness of the hose and, the more you use it, the more you love it.
+Some of the things that make this hose even better are getting it dirty and dragging it over driveways and other hard surfaces.
+All of these things begin to remove the initial stickiness of the hose.
+The more you use it, the more you love it.

 So go ahead, get it dirty, drive over it, let the kids play jump rope with and break it in.